riggs9162/lvs_base/zzz_readme_function_list.txt

 ]]

-table = ply:lvsGetControls() -- returns ALL player controls in a table bool = ply:lvsKeyDown( string_name ) -- returns current given key, default binding string_name's can be found in lvs_keybinding.lua
+table = client:lvsGetControls() -- returns ALL player controls in a table bool = client:lvsKeyDown( string_name ) -- returns current given key, default binding string_name's can be found in lvs_keybinding.lua
-					Example usage: print( ply:lvsKeyDown("ATTACK") )
+					Example usage: print( client:lvsKeyDown("ATTACK") )
-bool = ply:lvsMouseAim() -- returns if the player has mouse aim enabled ply:lvsMouseSensitivity()
+bool = client:lvsMouseAim() -- returns if the player has mouse aim enabled client:lvsMouseSensitivity()

-ply:lvsBuildControls() -- build player controls table
+client:lvsBuildControls() -- build player controls table

-bool = ply:lvsGetInputEnabled() -- returns if inputs are disabled or not ply:lvsSetInputDisabled( bool ) -- set inputs enabled/disabled (this has a auto-enable build in after 4 seconds and has to be called every 4 seconds to stay disabled)
+bool = client:lvsGetInputEnabled() -- returns if inputs are disabled or not client:lvsSetInputDisabled( bool ) -- set inputs enabled/disabled (this has a auto-enable build in after 4 seconds and has to be called every 4 seconds to stay disabled)